Are we homo sapiens the same as we were in ancient times or are there vast differences between our psychology today and that of our ancient ancestors?

 The German philosopher Karl Jaspers wrote:

-Below is a horizontal timeline extending from 2000 BCE to 2000 CE (today).
-Crossing it vertically is an "Axis of Change" positioned at 550 BCE.
+In a horizontal timeline extending from 2000 BCE to 2000 CE (today), crossing it vertically is an "Axis of Change" positioned at 550 BCE.
 This axis, according to Jaspers, divided earlier peoples from those who more closely resemble the peoples of today.
-Around that axis is an era -- from about 800 BCE to 200 BCE -- designated as the "Axial Age" or "the Great Transformation."
+Around that axis is an era—from about 800 BCE to 200 BCE—designated as the "Axial Age" or "the Great Transformation."

 People who lived on the early side of the axis, some scholars believe, lacked much self-reflection and lacked the concepts, ideas, and thoughts related to such awareness.
 People who lived on the later side of the axis were essentially contemporary in those aspects of their psychology.

 Before the Axial transformation, human beings told one another myths and other stories about how they came to be.
 The stories were not regarded as true or false; rather, their truth did not require questioning.
 Such was the state of human beings, Jaspers believed, because of a lack a self-reflective, fully conscious self-understanding.
 Under such conditions, abstract truths matter not.

 During the Axial Age, however, some scholars argue that dramatic shifts took place in human thought across four geographically distinct regions of the world: India, China, the Middle East, and Greece.

 New ways of thinking emerged that defined the world's psychological culture for all time since.
 Jaspers wrote:

 What is new about this age ... is that man becomes conscious of Being as a whole, of himself and his limitations.
 He experiences the terror of the world and his own powerlessness.
 He asks radical questions.
 Face to face with the void he strives for liberation and redemption.
 By consciously recognising his limits he sets himself the highest goals.